Crime and violence in Latin America: Contributing factors

-Nations with high crime rates
+Crime rates in Latin American countries

+Argentina

+Argentina has one of the lowest crime rates in Latin America, with a rate of 4.4 homicides per 100,00 people.

 Brazil

 The scene of a murder in Rio de Janeiro.
 More than 800,000 people were murdered in Brazil between 1980 and 2004.

 Brazil is one of the countries that has the largest inequality in terms of the gap between the very wealthy and the extremely destitute.
 A huge portion of the population lives in poverty.
 According to the World Bank, "one-fifth of Brazil's 173 million people account for only a 2.2 percent share of the national income.
 Brazil is second only to South Africa in a world ranking of income inequality.

 There were a total of 63,880 murders in Brazil in 2018.
 The incidence of violent crime, including muggings, armed robbery, murder and sexual assault is high, particularly in Rio de Janeiro, Recife and other large cities.
 Carjacking is also common, particularly in major cities.
 The statistics posted by the Brazilian Public Security Forum indicated that over 47,000 violent crimes were committed in 2019.
 Crime levels in the Brazilian favelas are considerably higher than other areas due to gangs controlling the areas.
 Victims of these gangs, both inside and outside the "no-go" areas, have been seriously injured or killed when attempting to resist their perpetrators.
 During peak tourist seasons, large, organized criminal gangs have reportedly robbed and assaulted beach goers.
 The country is well known for having almost 60,000 documented murders every year for the past decade, mostly drug and robbery related.

 'Express kidnappings', where individuals are abducted and forced to withdraw funds from automated teller machines to secure their release, are common in major cities including Rio de Janeiro, Salvador and Recife.
 People have been robbed and assaulted when using unregistered taxis.
 Petty crime such as pickpocketing and bag snatching are common.
 Thieves operate in outdoor markets, in hotels and on public transport.